What is The Carver Project?

 Our interdisciplinary faculty fellowship consisting of roughly twenty faculty includes regular dinners and discussions hosted in faculty homes on topics related to the nature of the university, work/life balance, and academic vocation.
 We also meet with faculty individually and collectively in other settings, including an annual retreat.

 Our faculty regularly advise out of their subject matter expertise through individual meetings, talks to church groups, and community forums.
 We have spoken at dozens of churches and ministries in the St. Louis region on topics including race, art, memory, pluralism, scripture, creativity, and religious freedom.
 We host a theology reading group for pastors, faculty, and community leaders.

 Our mentoring program matches interested Washington University students with mentors in the St. Louis community.
 By focusing on calling and not just career, our mentors help students integrate heart, mind, soul, and strength.
 We currently pair lawyers with law students, with plans to extend to other sectors in the future.
 Separate from our mentoring program, we offer reading groups that bring faculty and students together, often in faculty homes or other informal venues.

-We also have a few public events, including a recent dialogue with Tim Keller, Lecrae, and me, moderated by Kirsten Powers.
+We also have a few public events, including our annual Carver Conversation.
+Our inaugural conversation featured a dialogue between Tim Keller, Lecrae, and me, moderated by Kirsten Powers.
+Our 2019 Carver Conversation will have Sho Baraka, Mako Fujimura, and Sara Groves, moderated by my Washington University colleague, John Hendrix.

 What do you hope to do?